MicrosoftDocs/dynamics365smb-docs/business-central/finance-recurring-invoicing.md

 Cons: requires Premium license.
 Setting up service management and maintaining it might not give huge advantages in simpler subscription scenarios.

-For more information, see [Work with Service Contracts and Service Contract Quotes](/service-how-to-create-service-contracts-and-service-contract-quotes) and [Invoice several service contracts](/service-how-create-invoices#to-invoice-several-service-contracts)
+For more information, see [Work with Service Contracts and Service Contract Quotes](service-how-to-create-service-contracts-and-service-contract-quotes) and [Invoice several service contracts](service-how-create-invoices#to-invoice-several-service-contracts)

 ## Related features
 ### Blanket sales orders
-A blanket sales order represents a framework for a long-term agreement between you and your customer.
+A blanket sales order represents a framework for a long-term agreement between your company and your customer.
 A blanket order is typically made when a customer has committed to purchasing large quantities that are to be delivered in several smaller shipments over a certain period of time.
 Often blanket orders cover only one item with predetermined delivery dates.
 The main reason for using a blanket order rather than a sales order is that quantities entered on a blanket order do not affect item availability, however it can be used for planning purposes.

 Pros: Represents anticipated demand and therefore considered during planning routine.
-For more information, see [Demand Forecasts and Blanket Orders](/design-details-central-concepts-of-the-planning-system#demand-forecasts-and-blanket-orders)
+For more information, see [Demand Forecasts and Blanket Orders](design-details-central-concepts-of-the-planning-system#demand-forecasts-and-blanket-orders)

 Cons: there is no out-of-the-box possibility to process multiple blanket orders in bulk.

-For more information, see [Work with Blanket Sales Orders](/sales-how-to-create-blanket-sales-orders)
+For more information, see [Work with Blanket Sales Orders](sales-how-to-create-blanket-sales-orders)

 ### Recurring Orders (Local functionality Norway)
 You can use recurring orders to create blanket order templates so that sales orders can be created based on date intervals that you define.
 For example, if you deliver the same sales order every two weeks, you can use a blanket sales order and create recurring orders.
 You can use recurring groups to define a range of parameters that show how you make the orders.
 These groups are assigned to blanket orders that have to be created regularly.
 To create the recurring orders, you will have to periodically run the create recurring orders process.

-Pros: For each new customer you need to create a new blanket order.
-You can choose between fixed and "best" prices.
+Pros: You can choose between fixed and "best" prices.

-Cons: only available in Norway.
+Cons: Only available in Norway.
 Validity period can be defined on the recurring group level.

 For more information, see [Recurring Orders](/localfunctionality/norway/recurring-orders)